qiling07/qiling07.github.io/_pages/experience.md

 - Research Assistant, Aug.
 2024 - Present
   **SecArch & RSSys, Purdue University**
   **Advisors: Kazem Taram and Pedro Fonseca**
-  <span style="color: gray; font-weight: bold;">Evaluating scalability bottlenecks for different isolation techniques.</span>
+  <span style="color: gray; font-weight: bold;">Microarchitectural isolation for performance and security.</span>
-  - Explored scalability issues in virtualization environments, focusing on inter-VM/container scalability.
-  - Conducted case study on Redis clusters in Kubernetes to observe scalability bottlenecks and performance degradation.
+  - Identified a new kind of cache contention in serverless computing.
+  - Discovered a new cache partitioning technique, without introducing new hardware.
+  - Achieved fine-grained, zero-cost cache partitioning across tens to hundreds of serverless functions.
+  - Improved the P50 latency of latency-critical functions by 30% on average.

 - Research Assistant, Jan.
 2023 - Aug.
 2023